RichardDooling/LegalPro/Chapter_6/Chapter_6.md

 * “sending an email if the lawyer knows that the email recipient is accessing the email on devices that are potentially accessible to third persons or are not protected by a password”; or
 * “sending an email if the lawyer is concerned that the NSA or other law enforcement agency may read the communication, with or without a warrant.”

+#### Two Factor Authentication

+At a minimum, a lawyer using cloud services should employ some form of [two-factor authentication](https://medium.com/@mshelton/two-factor-authentication-for-beginners-b29b0eec07d7).

+I use the [Google Titan key](https://store.google.com/us/product/titan_security_key_kit?hl=en-US ), but the [Yubico]( https://www.yubico.com/) is probably more widespread at the moment

+If you intend to purchase one, first check and see what services you are most concerned about protecting.
+Titan obviously works with Google accounts, Dropbox, Github and others.
+Yubikey may work with others that Titan doesn't work for yet.

+But for a smaller firm or solo practitioner this would be a cheap way to lock down cloud services and possibly even the local network, if it was set up correctly.

 See also, [The Key to Being Safer Online Is Actually a Key](https://www.wsj.com/articles/the-key-to-being-safer-online-is-actually-a-key-1540126800): The best way to protect yourself against hackers and phishers is to turn on two-factor authentication—then get a YubiKey or Google Titan Key.

 To encrypt or not to encrypt: [Bloomberg BNA on Confidentiality: Lawyers May Need to Encrypt E-Mail In Especially Risky or Sensitive Scenarios.](http://lawyersmanual.bna.com/mopw2/3300/split_display.adp?fedfid=68911229&vname=mopcnotallissues&jd=a0g6d0j1v6&split=0)